stwawbewwy/awesomewm/README.md

 You may have noticed that I have a "autorun.sh" mentioned in my awesomewm config file.
 Edit it as you see fit.
 I use it instead of awful.spawn to make it easier for me to manage it.
 Also if the logout popup menu misses out some icons, that's cause it requires [awesome buttons](https://github.com/streetturtle/awesome-buttons.git).
 Clone it under ~/.config/awesome!
 Same goes with the cmus widget, it requires [arc icon theme](https://github.com/horst3180/arc-icon-theme).
 Except you just need to follow the installation guide.
+Oh and do change the last line of widgets/init.lua to your file dir.